Stunning beauty awaits on the University of Notre Dame’s campus.

 South Dining Hall

-For breakfast, lunch, and dinner, this dining hall has been serving up delicious food since opening in 1927.
-The architecture resembles a medieval Guild Hall.
-Students even find the interior similar to Hogwarts, the fictional school of witchcraft and wizardry in the “Harry Potter” series.
+This dining hall has been serving up breakfast, lunch and dinner to students since opening in 1927.
+The architecture resembles a medieval guildhall.
+Students find the interior similar to Hogwarts, the fictional school of witchcraft and wizardry in the “Harry Potter” series.